Wednesday, January 27, 2021

 AA: Armi Alive! was Jörn Donner's last fiction film.
 He directed two more films, both non-fiction.
 Characteristically for his "late style", Donner returns to the inspirations of youth.
 His anti-memoir Mammoth emerged in the spirit of avantgarde poets like Björling.

 In Armi Alive!
-Donner returned to Brecht, whom he had met and befriended while writing the Report from Berlin.
+Donner returned to Brecht, whom he had met and befriended while writing the The Berlin Report (Rapport från Berlin, published after a long gestation in 1958, final edition 2008).
 The Armi film is based on a multiple Verfremdungseffekt (alienation effect / distancing effect).

 Illusion of reality is avoided, the dialogue is stylized, there is no identification structure, and we are urged to reflect on the circumstances of the characters.
 The pleasure of the show and its entertainment value are based on alertness, not immersion.